Outdoor Education

 Free Study Guides and Webinars – Great for any Classroom

-Study guides and webinars can also be used by teachers for high school lessons to introduce key ecological concepts like soil profiles, forest management, water quality assessment and much more.
+Study Guides and webinars are available to help prepare students for York Region Envirothon and Ontario Envirothon.
+They can also be used by teachers for high school lessons to introduce key ecological concepts like soil profiles, wildlife identification, forest management and water quality assessment.

 Partners